alexaschor/IntoThePortal/README.md

 any flags you might want to enable in `projects/include.mk`.

 All code in this repo is written to the C++17 standard.
-I've verified that it compiles and runs with:
+I've verified that it compiles and runs on my Linux machine with:

 - `g++ (GCC) 14.1.1 20240522` (used for the results in the paper)
 - `clang x86_64-pc-linux-gnu version 17.0.6` (seems to perform identically)

-I've tested it on a Dell Latitude 7490 running Arch Linux, but that shouldn't really matter.
 If you have compilation issues, feel free to reach out.

 ## Usage

+### General usage

 Running `make` should yield two executables in `bin`: `bin/run` and `bin/sdfGen`.
 The pipeline for producing self-similar fractals with this